 Breast reconstruction involves rebuilding a natural-looking breast after a mastectomy.
-It can be performed at the same time as the mastectomy or in a later surgery.
-The goal of breast reconstruction is to create a breast mound that closely matches the form, appearance, and symmetry of the natural breast.
-Learn more about the types of breast reconstruction we offer.
+The goal of breast reconstruction is to create a breast mound that closely matches the form, appearance and symmetry of the natural breast.

-The term mammaplasty refers to any surgery to change the appearance of the breasts, including implant insertion or removal, breast reduction, and breast lift.
+The term mammaplasty refers to any surgery to change the appearance of the breasts, including implant insertion or removal, breast reduction and breast lift.
 Although it is cosmetic and often elective, mammaplasty is considered major surgery and must be performed by a skilled plastic surgeon.
-Learn more about breast augmentation.

-Memorial Health University Medical Center is proud to offer the da Vinci Si Surgical System for complex surgical procedures
+Memorial Health is proud to offer the da Vinci Surgical System for complex surgical procedures.

-Memorial Health University Medical Center is the home of the region's only Level 1 trauma center.
-That means we provide the highest level of emergency care as established by the American College of Surgeons.
-It also means our board-certified trauma surgeons and our designated trauma operating room are available around the clock.
+Memorial Health is the home of the region's only Level 1 trauma center.
+That means we provide the highest level of emergency care with our designated trauma operating room available 24/7.

 Our urology teams specialize in the following surgical procedures.

-During this procedure, a flexible tube and viewing device (called a cytoscope) is inserted through the urethra to examine the bladder and urinary tract.
-The surgeon looks for abnormal tissue, obstructions, tumors, or stones.
+During this procedure, a cytoscope is inserted through the urethra to examine the bladder and urinary tract.
+The surgeon looks for abnormal tissue, obstructions, tumors or stones.
 Samples of the bladder tissue may be removed through the cystoscope for further examination.
 This procedure is used to diagnose bladder cancer.

 This procedure can be used to diagnose and treat bladder cancer.
-The surgeon inserts a cystoscope (a thin, flexible tube with a camera on it) through the urethra into the bladder.
+The surgeon inserts a cystoscope through the urethra into the bladder.
 Tissue containing cancer cells can be surgically removed or burned away with an electric current.